-- Wear comfortable shoes – You will do a lot of walking.
-It is important that you have comfortable shoes.
+- Wear comfortable shoes – You will do a lot of walking so you must have comfortable shoes.
 Julie and I walked over 13 miles in one day alone.
 You do not have to walk that far, but you will be on your feet for quite some time.

-- Bring water – Since you will be walking so much, be sure to bring water to stay hydrated.
+- Bring water – Since you will be walking so much, bring water to stay hydrated.

-- Pack your patience pants – Know that it will be crowded.
-Everyone wants to take pictures just like you.
+- Pack your patience pants – You will experience large crowds.
+Everyone wants to take pictures, just like you.
 Put on your patience pants and be respectful.
 You will get your turn.

 - Monitor the peak bloom dates.

-- Try to go during the week rather than on a weekend.
+- Try to go during the week rather than on the weekend.

 - Watch our video for more travel tips.